Lindt8/PHITS-Tools/paper.md

 [^1]: For current PHITS userbase statistics, see: [https://phits.jaea.go.jp/usermap/PHITS_map_userbase.html](https://phits.jaea.go.jp/usermap/PHITS_map_userbase.html)
 [^2]: PHITS and DCHAIN are distributed by the Japan Atomic Energy Agency and the OECD/NEA Data Bank.
 For more information, see: [https://phits.jaea.go.jp/howtoget.html](https://phits.jaea.go.jp/howtoget.html).

+Radiation transport simulations minimally require specification of the involved geometry (defined shapes, regions, and materials), radiation source terms, and "tallies" that filter and score the various physical quantities of interest to be outputted.
-Within PHITS are "tallies" which filter and score various physical quantities such as the number of particles passing through a region in space or crossing a surface, the frequency and products of nuclear interactions of various types, deposition of energy/dose, timing of interactions, radiation damage (in displacements per atom, DPA), and more.
+The tallies available in PHITS include scoring of the number of particles passing through a region in space or crossing a surface, the frequency and products of nuclear interactions of various types, deposition of energy/dose, timing of interactions, radiation damage (in displacements per atom, DPA), and more.
 Users provide the desired binning for the tally histograms to be created (such as specifying a range of energies of interest and